fregu856/TSRT10/README.md

 ****
-To reset the ROS IP addresses (so that you can always run ROS code locally):
+# To reset the ROS IP addresses:
+(so that you can always run ROS code locally)

 - $ sudo nano ~/.bashrc
 - Modify the ROS_MASTER_URI and ROS_HOSTNAME lines so that they say:
 - - export ROS_MASTER_URI=http://localhost:11311